TykTechnologies/tyk-demo/deployments/portal-backstage/README.md

 BACKSTAGE_NPM_TOKEN=my-access-token
 ```

-**NOTE**: This token get embedded into the built Backstage image - do not distribute the image.

-The bootstrap process will fail if an NPM access token is not present - speak with your Tyk representitive to obtain a token.
+**Note**: The bootstrap process will fail if an NPM access token is not present - speak with your Tyk representitive to obtain a token.

 ### Bootstrap